akhilpm/SemiWSOD/README.md

 # Semi-Weakly Supervised Object Detection by Sampling Pseudo Ground-Truth Boxes
 This code is adapting the Faster R-CNN fully-supervised detector to the semi-weakly supervised settings by our sampling based training algorithm proposed in the paper "Semi-Weakly Supervised Object Detection by Sampling Pseudo Ground-Truth Boxes".
 The original Faster R-CNN implementation is from [loolzaaa](https://github.com/loolzaaa/faster-rcnn-pytorch).
 In this version, we are not using the python extension compiled for NMS, ROI layers, instead the RoI pooling and NMS of Pytorch is used.
-So there is no compilation steps.
+So there are no compilation steps.

 Additionally, visualizations are created for training and testing process using visdom.